-For facilities that claimed internal operational limitations,
+For facilities that claimed internal operational limitations.

-- If a facility is unable to achieve its stated capability due to an internal operational limit caused by an external condition (such as high or low transmission system voltages), the plant or the MOC (or TO for synchronous condensers) communicated this issue to the TO and the PJM Reliability Engineer prior to completing the test as per the Note under Section E.4.1, and this communication was verified by PJM, then PJM will inform the MOC (or TO for synchronous condensers) that their facility performed below their stated reactive capability due to external limitations and may not require any further action. - If the internal operational limitation was caused by an external condition but was not communicated by the plant or MOC (or TO for synchronous condensers) to the TO and PJM, then PJM will require that the MOC (or TO for synchronous condensers) either permanently reduce the reactive capability modeled within the PJM EMS by entering a new default eDART MVAR ticket or retest to demonstrate the stated capability of the facility.
+- If a facility is unable to achieve its stated capability due to an internal operational limit caused by an external condition (such as high or low transmission system voltages), the plant or the MOC (or TO for synchronous condensers) communicated this issue to the TO and the PJM Reliability Engineer prior to completing the test as per the Note under Section E.4.1, and this communication was verified by PJM, then PJM will inform the MOC (or TO for synchronous condensers) that their facility performed below their stated reactive capability due to external limitations and may not require any further action. - If the internal operational limitation was caused by an external condition but was not communicated by the plant or MOC (or TO for synchronous condensers) to the TO and PJM, then PJM will require that the MOC (or TO for synchronous condensers) either permanently reduce the reactive capability modeled within the PJM EMS by entering a new default eDART MVAR ticket or retest to demonstrate the stated capability of the facility. - If the MOC (or TO for synchronous condensers) chooses to retest the facility, PJM will require a temporary eDART MVAR ticket be submitted that will remain active until the facility demonstrates the original stated capability.